 To create the mist, the impeller humidifier uses a motor to spin the impeller, or disk, at high speed.
 As the impeller spins, it flings water droplets through a small opening, creating a fine mist.
 The mist is then released into the air through a nozzle or diffuser.

-The amount of mist released into the air can be controlled by adjusting the speed of the impeller or by using a valve to regulate the flow of water to the impeller.
+You can control the amount of mist released into the air by adjusting the impeller speed or by using a valve to regulate the water flow to the impeller.

 Some impeller humidifiers also have a built-in humidistat, which can be used to automatically adjust the humidity level in a room to a desired level.